 What Image Placeholder Generator does

-Renders a simple SVG or PNG placeholder with your dimensions.
+Renders a simple SVG or PNG placeholder at your exact dimensions in the browser — no external service, no network request.

 Features